-One of the interesting things about revisiting an attraction like Bletchley Park is seeing it evolve over the time, not only from investment, but also evolution in understanding what they did!
+One of the interesting things about revisiting an attraction like Bletchley Park is seeing it evolve over time, not only from investment, but also evolution in understanding in what was done!

 When I first visited Bletchley Park with the group in 2007, it wasn’t getting many visitors, it was very run down, a lot of the huts were abandoned, there were weeds growing everywhere and you could only really visit the mansion and two other buildings.
 Unbelievably, the park also didn’t have an Enigma machine on display!

 Things have slowly changed – The park got a £25m investment in 2012 by the UK government, plus investment from Google and other companies.
 The ITV series; The Bletchley Circle (ran from 2012-2014 – they filmed the series at the park and the T.V company that made it, paid for one of the huts to be refurbished) and the film; The Imitation Game which came out in 2014, both highlighted what was done at the park during WW2 and increased public interest.